Kidscorner

 Let this be a transformation to a new world and in the meantime stay safe.
 Bless you all.

-When I lift the layers
+When I lift the quiet layers,

-I find truth between
+I find truth between the pages

-part of the whole.
+revealing part of the whole.

-When music moves me
+When music moves me,

-it sends love letters
+and sends love letters

-to my heart, silencing my
+to my heart,

-When music makes me move
+When music makes me move,

 When I walk,

-nature is my gallery
+nature becomes my gallery

-The earth dappled with light
+earth dappled with light,

-the trees sketching the forest
+trees sketching stories.

-When I feel a connection
+When I feel connection,

-the scent of coffee
+The scent of coffee,

-colour after colour
+colour after colour.

-are my biggest treasures
+are my biggest treasures.

 27 comments: